 If I’m operating the bulldozer as a loader, does the machine and operations fall under OSHA’s loader standard?

 No. This, too, is a common misunderstanding.
 According to OSHA’s March 7th, 2000 Letter of Interpretation, if the “equipment was designed to move earth buy has been modified to accept forks,” then “it would not be considered a powered industrial truck within the scope of 1910.178,” the standard for low and high lift trucks.
-Some might argue that they did not “modify” the equipment to use forks and that it was created for this purpose in addition to using it as a dozer.
+Some might argue that they did not “modify” the equipment to use forks and that it was created for this purpose in addition to using it like a dozer.
 True, but the keyword here is “in addition.”
 It was originally intended to be an earth mover, so no matter how often you use the forks, it will not fall under the loader standard.
-But, in the same breath, OSHA encourages trainers to refer to the loader standard when training as the means of understanding principles that operators may need to be trained on prior to using loader attachments.
+But, in the same breath, OSHA encourages trainers to refer to the loader standard when training as the means of understanding principles that operators may need to be trained prior to using loader attachments.

 Does OSHA require bulldozer training?

 Yes, absolutely.
 OSHA has a few key standards that are a “catch-all” of sorts.
-29 CFR 1926.20 and 21 lay the general ground work for safety training requirements—no matter the equipment or situation.
+29 CFR 1926.20 and 21 lay the general groundwork for safety training requirements—no matter the equipment or situation.
 Simply put, these two standards state very clearly that it is the employer’s responsibility to train operators.
 More specifically, 1926.21(b)(2) states that “the employer shall instruct each employee in the recognition and avoidance of unsafe conditions and the regulations applicable to his work environment to control or eliminate any hazards or other exposure to illness or injury.”